-"Jeonju Cinema Project" began in 2000 as “Jeonju Digital Project” with a focus on the future of digital films.
+"JEONJU Cinema Project" began in 2000 as “Jeonju Digital Project” with a focus on the future of digital films.
 The project underwent a dramatic change in 2014 with a new direction and vision for the production of feature-length films instead of short films.
-As part of the efforts to establish a long-term direction with an emphasis on the identity and style of Jeonju, the project was renamed to “Jeonju Cinema Project.”
-Thus, Jeonju Cinema Project (JCP) was born.
+As part of the efforts to establish a long-term direction with an emphasis on the identity and style of Jeonju, the project was renamed to “JEONJU Cinema Project.”
+Thus, JEONJU Cinema Project was born.

 Past Jeonju Cinema Project films have received meaningful awards from a number of international film festivals around the world and were also released in Korean theaters, garnering both commercial and critical acclaim.

-In 2018, the Jeonju International Film Festival launched "the JCP: Next Edition", a pitching program to select foreign film projects for Jeonju Cinema Project through 10th Jeonju Project Market.
-Through this program, Jeonju International Film Festival aims to discover and support quality film projects from outside of Korea that are yet in the planning stages and strengthen the influence of Jeonju Cinema Project beyond Korea.
+In 2018, the Jeonju International Film Festival launched "JEONJU Next Edition", a pitching program to select foreign film projects for JEONJU Cinema Project through 10th JEONJU Project Market.
+Through this program, Jeonju International Film Festival aims to discover and support quality film projects from outside of Korea that are yet in the planning stages and strengthen the influence of JEONJU Cinema Project beyond Korea.

 Jeonju Cinema Project, marking the sixth year since it switched to the feature film financing/ production program in 2014, presents four films this year.
 Among the four films, Shades of the Heart by Kim Jong-kwan, the Breathing of the Fire by Ko Hee-young, and ISADORA’S CHILDREN by Damien Manivel are the new films of the directors who have expanded the world of their films with the Jeonju IFF or who had been found at the Festival.
 And Somewhere in Between by Jeon Jeehee is the second film produced with the collaboration project of Jeonju IFF and Myungfilms Lab after A Stray Goat (2016).
 All of these films are the measurable achievements that carry on the tradition of Jeonju Cinema Project, which has contributed to winning a number of awards at international film festivals and to extending the Korean independent film market.